BoruRR/veridium-forgerock-integration/README.md

 ### Configure Service Provider for dynamic profile creation

-If you want to use dynamic profile creation with auto-federation to federate identities, follow the steps below.
+If you want to use dynamic profile creation with auto-federation to create federated identities, follow the steps below.

 1. Navigate to *Configure* \> *Authentication* \> *Core Attributes \> User
     Profile*

 ![](images/ConfigureDynamicProfile.png)

->   REALMS CONFIGURE Authentication - Settings Settings Core User Profile
->   DEPLOYMENT Account Lockout General Trees Security User Profile User Profile
->   Dynamic Creation Default Roles Alias Search Attribute Name Dynamic uid
->   Revert o o o Save Changes

 2. Set *User Profile* to *Dynamic* and *Alias Search Attribute Name* to *uid*, then click *Save Changes*.